Factory Invoice Price is not the Dealer’s Actual New Car Cost

 Manufacturer’s Suggested Retail Price (MSRP)

-The manufacturer’s recommended retail price; is also referred to as the vehicle MSRP.
+The manufacturer’s recommended retail price is also called the vehicle MSRP.
 It’s the suggested sale price that a vehicle maker offers to dealers.
 The MSRP is, of course, just the starting point for negotiations at the dealership.
-When it comes to bargaining, many people completely ignore MSRP.
+When it comes to bargaining, many people ignore MSRP entirely.

-The MSRP, also known as the sticker price, is typically listed on the spec sheet that comes with a new vehicle.
+The MSRP, the sticker price, is typically listed on the spec sheet with a new vehicle.
 In some instances, it isn’t even mentioned during the negotiation process.
 When cars are in high demand, dealers will also omit the MSRP.

 The dealer will be willing to launch negotiations at a higher price if the MSRP is not advertised.
 It’s worth noting that the MSRP does not represent the “out-the-door” price you can plan to pay.
 Registration, fines, destination costs, and other expenses are not included.

-MSRPs protect customers, but they are just a minimal start when it comes to buying a car at a great price.
+MSRPs protect customers, but they are just a minimal start when buying a car at a great price.

 Dealer Invoice Price